jellyfin-archive/jellyfin-docs/general/administration/connectivity.md

 `"MinimumLevel": "Debug",`

-And then restart Jellyfin.
+Jellyfin 10.4.1 and above will auto-reload the new configuration.
 The debug messages show up in the log with the tag DBG.

 ## DLNA